ViktorC/C-ATTL3/README.md

 auto loss = std::make_shared<SquaredLoss<float,3,false>>();
 NadamOptimizer<float,3,false> opt(loss, 20);
 ```
 Having set up the data providers and the network, it is time to specify the loss function and the optimizer.
 For the sake of simplicity (concerning the data generation), the quadratic loss function is used in our example.
-Like `WeightInitialization`and `ParameterRegularization`, `Loss` also defines a stateless interface; this is why it is wrapped in a shared pointer and why a single instance can be used by multiple optimizers.
+Like `ParameterInitialization`and `ParameterRegularization`, `Loss` also defines a stateless interface; this is why it is wrapped in a shared pointer and why a single instance can be used by multiple optimizers.
 The optimizer used in our example is the `NadamOptimizer` which is generally a good first choice.
 Note the consistency of the template arguments; the data providers, the neural network, the loss function, and the optimizer must all have the same scalar type, rank, and sequentiality.
 As specified by the third argument of the optimizer's constructor, the batch size used for training and testing is 20.
 This means that both the training and the test data instances are processed in batches of 20.
 After the processing of each training batch, the parameters of the network's layers are updated.
 In our case, an epoch thus involves 4 parameter updates.
 It should be noted that most optimizers have several hyper-parameters that usually have reasonable default values and thus do not necessarily need to be specified.
 ```cpp
 opt.optimize(nn, train_prov, test_prov, 500);
 ```